-Choose whether your name and photo appear next to your activity, like reviews and recommendations, that appear in ads.
+Choose whether your name and photo appear next to your activity, such as reviews and recommendations, which appear in ads.

 Go to Shared Endorsements

 Sites and apps that use Google services

 Manage information that websites and apps using Google services, like Google Analytics, may share with Google when you visit or interact with their services.